avnoto/Work-Day-Scheduler/README.md

 ## Acknowledgements

-Justin Singh provided assistance with a video to the solution.
-I implemented his methods in my script.js.
+Justin Singh provided assistance for this project.